• Skip to primary navigation

 It has been shown to aid digestion, reduce inflammation in the body, improve skin health, and boost immunity.

-So next time you need a burst of citrus flavor or want to add some healthy benefits to your meal, consider using lemon zest as an alternative to other flavorings like lemon extract.
+So next time you need a pop of citrus flavor or want to add some healthy benefits to your meal, consider using lemon zest as an alternative to other flavorings like lemon extract.

 Differences Between Lemon Extract and Lemon Zest

-Using Lemon Extract or Lemon Zest in cooking is a common way to add citric flavor to dishes.
+Using Lemon Extract or Lemon Zest in cooking is a common way to add citric flavor to dishes - compare lime vs lemon comparison for choosing citrus when recipes call for alternate fruits.

 However, there are some significant differences between the two that make them unique in their own ways.